Berlin: A Childhood of Light and Shadow.

 One of the few photographs preserved from living in our house in Brčko.
 The war in Bosnia and its occupation started not long after this photo was taken.

-After months of running from the worsening tragedy, we found refuge in Berlin, Germany, where we lived with refugee status.
-For the next seven years, I grew up in state-funded apartments on the east side of Berlin, speaking and thinking in German.
-Our last train stop was Lichtenberg, the place where my memory truly began to take shape.
-I had no memories of Bosnia—I was too young.
-In this new world, I became Aida Smajic, three years old, assimilated and playing my role well.
-I was fortunate to have my family, and in those years, that was enough.
+After months of running from the tragedy that was only getting worse, with refugee status, my haven and home became Berlin, Germany.
+For the next seven years, I would spend my childhood growing up in various state-funded apartments on the east side of Berlin, speaking and thinking in German.
+The very last train stop took you to Lichtenberg; this is where I remember my memory taking shape.
+I didn’t have any memories from Bosnia because I was too little.
+My name was Aida Smajic.
+I was three years old when I moved to this world.
+I assimilated.
+I played my new role well.
+I was fortunate to have my family—that was enough.

 And yet, I was a happy child.
 I loved sports.
 My sister and I filled our days with gymnastics, running, high jump, long jump, and table tennis.

 One of the greatest influences of my childhood was my first-grade teacher, Frau Lanzke.
 She was extraordinary.
-I am certain that my belief in myself would have been profoundly different without her.
+When I entered school in Berlin, I was fortunate to have a teacher who cared for me deeply, and to this day, I remember her. am certain that my belief in myself would have been profoundly different without her.
 As a child, I saw pain, wrongdoing, confusion, mistrust, and blame all around me.
 She gave me none of that.
 She saw my heart, though it already carried misfortune.
 She understood that my reserved nature was not defiance, but fear—fear of being ridiculed for not belonging.
 It was hard to feel accepted when my own country had not accepted me.
 It was here that the notion of being “the other” was born, and I could not escape it.

 Frau Lanzke and I attended the second-grade induction celebration at the elementary school in Berlin, Germany.